Welcome to the Art and Design page!

 Our long term plan for Art and Design can be downloaded and viewed below.
 This is a summary of the activities we plan and teach each year but you will notice on our page that we embellish the curriculum even further with one-off art opportunities as they are offered to us (for example our recent work with local artist James Aldridge and our engagement with the ArtRoom.)

-Also found below is an overview of the skills taught in each year group and the vision statement for Art and Design at Andover C of E.
+Also found below is an overview of the skills taught in each year and the vision statement for Art and Design at Andover C of E.

 Have a look at the exciting things happening in Art and Design:

 April 2021: Children at Andover C of E took part in the "#GoDrawAndover" Challenge hosted by The Art Room.
 It was brilliant to see children, parents and staff all having a go at the challenge to complete a drawing a day on a different theme during each day of April.
 Well done to everyone who took part!